Honolulu's 'Distracted Walking' Law Takes Effect, Targeting Phone Users

 Minimum fines for breaking the new law start at $15; for repeat offenders, the penalty ranges from $75 to $99.
 Higher rates — up to $100 for a first offense, $200 for a second, and $500 for a third — had been considered earlier this year.

-According to HPD, more than 10-thousand citations were issued last year for mobile electronic device violations.
-Honolulu
+According to HPD, more than 10,000 citations were issued last year for mobile electronic device violations.

 As the law took effect, the city of Honolulu cited a National Safety Council warning that when pedestrians use a cellphone, "this distraction can cause them to trip, cross roads unsafely or walk into motionless objects such as street signs, doors or walls."